PLUS Loan Program Consumer Information & Application Instructions

 Available for credit-worthy graduate or professional students and parents of dependent undergraduate students.

-When considering a PLUS loan, remember that your student must be enrolled in at least part time (6 credit hours for undergraduate student OR 3 credit hours for graduate students)
+When considering a PLUS loan, remember that your student must be enrolled in at least part time (6 credit hours for undergraduate students OR 3 credit hours for graduate students)

 To borrow a PLUS loan for a student, the parent must be the student’s biological or adoptive mother or father.
 A stepparent is also eligible to borrow a PLUS loan.
 A legal guardian is not considered a parent for federal student aid purposes.
 Grandparents are not eligible to borrow a PLUS Loan for their grandchildren.